pritha-cmd/pritha-cmd/README.md

 - 👋 Hi, I’m @pritha-cmd
-- 👀 I’m interested in web development and full stack development
+- 👀 I’m interested in dsa and ai
-- 🌱 I’m currently learning coding in c and c++ with a moderate knowledge in python 👨‍💻
+- 🌱 I’m currently learning coding in java with a moderate knowledge in python 👨‍💻
-- 💞️ I’m looking to collaborate with other web developers to explore new fields of coding :)
+- 💞️ I’m looking to collaborate with other developers to explore new fields of coding :)
 - ⚡ Fun fact: i love to draw and paint 🎨

 <!---